asavagar/uk-covid19-firm-creation/content/home/welcome.md

   css_class:
 ---

 The project explores the impact of COVID-19 on business creation in the UK.
+The project is funded by the ESRC and based at the University of Kent, School of Economics.

 {{< cta cta_text="Latest report" cta_link="/reports/feb2021/"  cta_new_tab="true" >}}